-Ribbon With a specific "XSDany" stereotyped UML attribute selected on a diagram: Design > Element > Features > Attributes Context Menu With a specific "XSDany" stereotyped UML attribute selected on a diagram: Right-click on attribute View Properties Keyboard Shortcuts With a specific "XSDany" stereotyped UML attribute selected on a diagram: F9 Other Double-click on the "XSDany" stereotyped UML attribute, or Drag Any Attribute icon from the Toolbox and drop it onto an "XSDcomplexType" or "XSDattributeGroup" stereotyped Class (this creates a new "XSDany" stereotyped UML attribute)

-Field/Button Action Name If you do not want to use the default name of the attribute, overtype it with another name.
-Namespace (Optional) Type the namespace to contain the attributes that can be used in the Complex Type or Attribute Group elements.
-ProcessContents (Optional) Click on the drop-down arrow and select the value that defines how the XML Parser should validate these attributes: lax - to attempt to validate the attributes against their Schema; no error is flagged when the Schema cannot be obtained skip - to skip validating the attributes strict - to validate the attributes against their Schema and flag an error if the Schema is unobtainable Annotation (Optional) Type any notes you need for this attribute.
+Ribbon With a specific "XSDany" stereotyped UML attribute selected on a diagram: Design > Element > Features > Attributes Context Menu With a specific "XSDany" stereotyped UML attribute selected on a diagram: Right-click on attribute View Properties Keyboard With a specific "XSDany" stereotyped nts XML Parser should validate these attributes: lax - to attempt to validate the attributes against their Schema; no error is flagged when the Schema cannot be obtained skip - to skip validating the attributes strict - to validate the attributes against their Schema and flag an error if the Schema is unobtainable Annotation (Optional) Type any notes you need for this attribute.
 OK Click on this button to save the attribute data entered and close the XSD anyAttribute 'Properties' dialog.
 Cancel Click on this button to discard the attribute data entered and close the XSD anyAttribute 'Properties' dialog.
 Help Click on this button to display this Help topic.
 UML This button is displayed when you are editing existing "XSDany" attribute information.
 Click on the button to open the attribute properties for the "XSDany" attribute.